UM-Capstone-G08-2025/legControl/README.md

 This is the submodule for controlling the quadrupedal system in our capstone project.

-<b>This module is still a work in progress.</b>

-<b>Note</b> the current version of this code is untested.
-As of now,
-only motor angles can be set and interpolated between.
-The next version of this code will use inverse kinematics to control the leg, so the motor interpolation aspect of this code will be removed.

 ## Hardware used
 PCA9685 servo driver board<br>
 12 servo motors, 3 for each leg<br>